 We’ve made sales tax oh so simple

 Don’t worry, we’ve made this as easy as can be.
-We’ve simplified over 40,000 individual sales tax rates in to a single file.
-V2 condenses the size by a further 20%, making tax rates populate instantly on your site.
+We’ve simplified over 40,000 individual county tax rates in to a single sales tax CSV file.
+V5 condenses the size by a further 20%, making tax rates populate instantly on your site.
 Install in 1-click using the WooCommerce built in CSV import tool.

 Pulling data from automated services is slow.
 Host sales tax rates on your own server and get instant calculations that will stop you losing customers at the checkout.